California in December is beautiful.

 Walk or bike the Golden Gate Bridge in the afternoon, or drive up to the top of Mount Tamalpais for spectacular 360-degree views.

 Step into the Conservatory of Flowers to delight in hothouse plants: on select nights in December, you can witness “Night Bloom”: special installations of light and sound.
-Or check out the exhibitions at MOMO, San Francisco’s famous Museum of Modern Art.
+The conservatory is one of the top attractions in Golden Gate Park.

 The Illuminate SF Festival of Light runs all through December with several dozen stunning light installations created by local and international artists.

 And if you enjoy ice skating, head to one of the outdoor ice rinks open all through December: there’s one right in Union Square.

 Catch a performance of The Nutcracker by the San Francisco Ballet, or enjoy a holiday-themed performance by the San Francisco Symphony.

 Where to Stay

 Stay at the Fairmont San Francisco, located in posh Nob Hill.
 The hotel is spectacularly decorated for the holidays, and offers spacious elegantly-appointed rooms and suites.
 Ask for a room on a higher floor with views!
-Book a stay here!